What is a critical journal ? - by Martin Parker and Robyn Thomas July 2011

 Organization is available electronically on SAGE Journals Online at http://org.sagepub.com

-The principal aim of Organization is to foster dialogue and innovation in studies of organization.
+Organization is a peer-reviewed journal whose principal aim is to foster dialogue and innovation in studies of organization.
 The journal addresses a broad spectrum of issues, and a wide range of perspectives, as the foundation for a 'neo-disciplinary' organization studies.
 In doing so, it promotes an ethos which is explicitly:

 - international in scope and vision